enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

   -h, --help  show this help message and exit
 ```

-# Web Application
+# Webapp-Frontend
-The web application serves as a centralized interface for managing the entire lifecycle of the sensor network, ranging from node provisioning and firmware programming to deployment monitoring and data visualization.
-To ensure clear separation of concerns and enable independent development, the application is divided into two main components: frontend and backend.
-The frontend is responsible for the user interface and user interaction, while the backend manages business logic, data handling, and communication with external services such as the Compiler Engine and InfluxDB.
-These components interact via a REST API, allowing for modularity, maintainability, and flexible deployment.

-## Frontend
 The frontend of the web application is implemented as a single-page application (SPA) using the Vue.js framework.
+Serving as the centralized interface for managing the entire lifecycle of the sensor network, it handles everything from node provisioning and firmware programming to deployment monitoring and data visualization.
 It adopts the Vuetify component library to provide a consistent design system and accelerate UI development.
 Application state is managed using Pinia, which offers a reactive and modular store architecture, allowing components to efficiently share and synchronize data.

 Communication with the backend occurs via a REST API, enabling real-time interaction and data updates without full page reloads.
 The project is built and managed using Vite, a modern frontend toolchain that ensures fast development workflows and optimized production builds.
 The following sections describe the key features of the frontend interface, its structure, and the deployment approach.

-### Architecture and Design
+## Architecture and Design
 Although the development team was already experienced with Vue.js, the project began with a review of current best practices and recent advancements in the Vue ecosystem.
 A key priority was choosing a component library to accelerate UI development and allow the team to focus on the application's core logic.

 Several options were considered: